Focusing Your Laser Engraver Machine

 - Not suitable for engraving, best for laser cutting wood and acrylic.

-In conclusion, we have done our best to highlight laser focusing and its relation to some factors considered above.
+We have done our best to highlight laser focusing and its relation to some factors considered above.
 More so, these lenses and their focal length always determine the quality of the laser beam available for engraving.
 In general, ensure you do your homework and define your expectations before purchasing a laser engraver.
 OMTech has the best CO2 and fiber laser machines with the appropriate accessories for optimal result and marking quality.
 Our doors are wide open to receive you for demonstration and consultancy at our Southern California showroom.